Helping You Move Forward After Car Crashes, Truck Accidents And More

-When a car, truck, or motorcycle strikes someone outside of their vehicle, we consider the crash a pedestrian accident.
+When a car, truck or motorcycle strikes someone outside of their vehicle, we consider the crash a pedestrian accident.
 Pedestrian accidents are more common in urban areas and typically result in fractures and other serious injuries.
-Like motorcyclists, pedestrians do not have many of the protections offered by a vehicle, and thus run a higher risk of being killed.
+Like motorcyclists, pedestrians do not have many of the protections offered by a vehicle and thus run a higher risk of being killed.

 If a driver strikes a bicyclist, we call the accident a bicycle accident.
 Many times, drivers forget to share the road with bicyclists and cause serious accidents.
-A bicycle accident can also refer to 2 bicyclists colliding on a trail.
+A bicycle accident can also refer to two bicyclists colliding on a trail.

 After any kind of motor vehicle accident, make sure to check yourself and any passengers for injuries first.
 If someone is seriously hurt, call 911 and wait for help to arrive.
 Do not, under any circumstances, leave the scene of an accident.

 No matter how minor a crash may seem, you should contact local authorities.
 If there are no serious injuries, you can call the nearest police station or highway patrol and gather evidence while you wait.
-Take pictures of the damage to the vehicles and the scene of the collision and document any injuries you may have.
+Take pictures of the damage to the vehicles and the scene of the collision, and document any injuries you may have.
 If possible, exchange contact information with the other driver and check to see if anyone witnessed the crash.
 Once the police arrive, tell them what happened.
 Avoid speculation and speak in terms of fact.

 Request a copy of your police report – this will be a valuable tool for determining liability.

-Once you have seen your doctor, received a copy of the police report, and compiled any information you have about the accident, contact our attorneys.
+Once you have seen your doctor, received a copy of the police report and compiled any information you have about the accident, contact our attorneys.
 Even if you don’t want to pursue legal action, our lawyers can help you deal with insurance companies so that you get a fair settlement.

 If you were injured in a motor vehicle accident, you deserve justice and compensation.
 Our firm can help you get a fair settlement, and we are prepared to take your case to trial if the at-fault parties and their insurance companies do not cooperate.

-With over 100 years of combined experience, we are familiar with defense tactics and can build you an effective, creative, and personally oriented case.
+With over 100 years of combined legal experience, we are familiar with defense tactics and can build you an effective, creative and personally oriented case.
 When you choose our firm, you will get to work one-on-one with our talented team of attorneys, and you will receive the highest quality legal service available.

 We look forward to helping you get your life back after a motor vehicle accident!